 - Evaluate the impact of the intervention, compared to current population management practice, on total numbers of patient contacts, outpatient visits, and costs of care in relation to improvements in risk factor control.
 (Achieved)

 - Evaluate the effect of the intervention on physician and staff perceptions of the value (effectiveness and efficiency) of the population management program for high risk patients.
 (Achieved)

 2010 Activities: The study team primarily focused on data collection and analysis during this timeframe.
 Manuscripts were developed and published.

 Grantee’s Most Recent Self-Reported Quarterly Status (as of December 2010): The project was completed with all major aims achieved.

-While adjusted treatment intensification rates for patients with elevated SBP and LDL levels differed somewhat in favor of the intervention facilities, proportions of patients who had normal risk factor values were similar (or slightly favored the control sites) at the end of the follow-up period.
-Because the intervention overall had minimal impact on outcomes, a full cost-benefit analyses of the intervention was not undertaken.
+Impact and Findings: While adjusted treatment intensification rates for patients with elevated SBP and LDL-c levels differed somewhat in favor of the intervention facilities, proportions of patients who were in control of risk-factor values were similar (or slightly favored the control sites) at the end of the followup period.
+Because the intervention overall had minimal impact on outcomes, a full cost-benefit analysis of the intervention was not undertaken.
 The qualitative assessment of the intervention showed that facilities would be more willing to use this type of information in population outreach, and that their use would be more effective, if treatment intensification flags were created in a more timely fashion and if patient-level adherence data were also provided.